 The core members of the band’s early lineups were Bob Hite on vocals, Alan Wilson on guitar, harmonica and vocals, Henry Vestine on guitar, Harvey Mandel on guitar, Larry Taylor on bass, and Adolfo de la Parra on drums.
 Over the years there were multiple lineup changes for various reasons including the passing of some key members.
 Alan Wilson passed away early on in 1970.
 Bob Hite passed away in 1981.
 Henry Vestine died in 1998 and most recently Larry Taylor passed away in 2019.

-Our Top 10 Canned Heat songs list focuses more on their late 1960’s and early 1970s work.
-This is a fabulous blues boogie rock band that stands along such legendary groups as The Paul Butterfield Blues Band, John Mayall and The Bluesbreakers, Savoy Brown, and Foghat has being one of the best of all time.
+Our Top 10 Canned Heat songs list focuses more on their late 1960s and early 1970s work.
+This is a fabulous blues boogie rock band that stands along such legendary groups as The Paul Butterfield Blues Band, John Mayall and The Bluesbreakers, Savoy Brown, and Foghat as being one of the best of all time.